7 Bedroom Plants That Improve Your Sleep

 But what plants can help improve your sleep, and which ones are the best for clearing the air in your home?
 Keep reading to find out which plants you should add to your home.

 A perennial flowering plant with a notable history, Valerian was used for medicinal purposes in both ancient Greece and Rome.
-It was prescribed by Hippocrates and in the second century by famous Greek physician Galen, for insomnia.
-A more recent study showed that the valerian plant helped induce an increase in slow-wave sleep (SWS), aka deep sleep.
+It was prescribed by Hippocrates and in the second century by the famous Greek physician Galen, for insomnia.

 Lavender is one of the most commonly known flowering plants that helps induce sleep.
-Used as an essential oil or inhaled from a simple stem, the plant produces a unique floral scent that can be used as a solid sleep aide.
-How?
-Studies show that lavender increases the percentage of deep sleep in both men and women.
-This proves that lavender can serve as a mild sedative and that it promotes deep sleep.
-(We included lavender as one of nine surprising things to help sleep.
-See what else made the list.)
+Used as an essential oil or inhaled from a simple stem, the plant produces a unique floral scent that can be used as a solid sleep aid.

 4. Snake plant